• Skip to primary navigation

 • Run a knife around side and center tube of pan.
 Remove cake to serving plate.

-• Wash and pat strawberries dry.
-Pick the very nicest berries (about 15) in various sizes and set aside until ready to build the cake.
+Wash and pat strawberries dry.
+Pick the most excellent berries (about 15) in various sizes and set aside until ready to build the cake.

 Remove green stems from the remaining berries and cut the berries in half.
-Place the cut berries in a medium sauce pan over meduim heat with sugar.
+Place the cut berries in a medium saucepan over medium heat with ½ cup sugar.
 Cook until berries are soft.

-• Place a fine seive over a galss bowl.
-Drain berries reserving all the liquid.
+• Place a fine sieve over a glass bowl.
+Drain berries reserving ALL the liquid.
 Place the berries in a bowl and refrigerate

-• In a large bowl, combine heavy cream, sugar, mascarpone cheese, ½ cup of sugar, and extracts.
+In a large bowl, combine heavy cream, mascarpone cheese, ½ cup of sugar, and extracts.

 Whip until stiff peaks form.
-Add ¼ cup of the reserved srawberry liquid to the whippped cream and continue to beat on low to incorporate.
-Add more of the syrup until the whipped cream is pink in color, whipping of low after each addition.
+Add ¼ cup of the reserved strawberry liquid to the whipped cream and continue to beat on low to incorporate.
+Add more of the syrup until the whipped cream is pink in color, whipping after each addition until stiff peaks form.

 Vanilla Creme Anglaise